 Perhaps your Outer Banks vacation is a special occasion for you and your significant other.
 Looking for romantic things to do in Outer Banks?
 The Outer Banks islands are so romantic they inspired a Nicholas Sparks novel and movie starring Richard Gere and Diane Lane.
 Nights in Rodanthe, anyone?

-- Outer Banks Scenic Byway – pack a picnic lunch and set off for a romantic drive along the coast.
+Outer Banks Scenic Byway.
+Pack a picnic lunch and set off for a romantic drive along the coast.
 This is also where you can spot the beach house that was featured in “Nights in Rodanthe.”

-- Reserve an outdoor table overlooking the Pamlico Sound at sunset and experience fine dining in a casual atmosphere at Cafe Pamlico on Hatteras Island.
+Dinner at Cafe Pamlico.
+Reserve an outdoor table overlooking the Pamlico Sound at sunset and experience fine dining in a casual atmosphere at Cafe Pamlico on Hatteras Island.
 Add to the experience by booking a stay at the onsite boutique hotel, the Inn on Pamlico Sound.

 Things to Do in the Outer Banks When It’s Raining

-- Graveyard of the Atlantic Museum – the waters off the shore of the Outer Banks are called the “Graveyard of the Atlantic” due to the unusually large number of shipwrecks that have occurred here.
-The Graveyard of the Atlantic Museum showcases the history of the shipwrecks and also hosts special events such as lecture series’ and diving symposiums.
+Graveyard of the Atlantic Museum.
+The waters off the shore of the Outer Banks are called the “Graveyard of the Atlantic” due to the unusually large number of shipwrecks that have occurred here.
+The Graveyard of the Atlantic Museum showcases the history of the shipwrecks and also hosts special events such as lecture series and diving symposiums.

-- Pioneer Theater – a movie theater is always a good bet on a rainy day, but this isn’t just any movie theater. the Pioneer Theater in Manteo is the country’s oldest family-run theater, dating back to 1918.
+Pioneer Theater.
+A movie theater is always a good bet on a rainy day, but this isn’t just any movie theater.
+The Pioneer Theater in Manteo is the country’s oldest family-run theater, dating back to 1918.
 Today, the theater still shows one movie per night, at prices that are easy on your wallet!

-- Paint Your Own Pottery – there are several “paint-your-own-pottery” studios throughout the Outer Banks, where you can turn a rainy day into a fun art project.
+Paint Your Own Pottery.
+There are several “paint-your-own-pottery” studios throughout the Outer Banks where you can turn a rainy day into a fun art project.
 Not only will you get to express your creative side, but you’ll also have a unique souvenir to bring home from your Outer Banks vacation.